rydnr/docker-jenkins/README.md

 docker-jenkins
 ==============

-A docker image based on Gentoo
+A docker image based on baseimage